DataDog/hiring-engineers/answers.md

 1. Lots of tags come out of the box with the agent.
 I can sort via hosts with Docker running, one's that detect redis, etc. What I was unable to do was use the container environment variables to properly set host tags.
-I tried a few different formats and google searchs to no avail.
+I tried a few different formats and google searches to no avail.
 I eventually set them in the UI.
-I saw where I caould set these in the datadog agent file but that doesn't feel right considering the intended design principles.
+I saw where I could set these in the datadog agent file but that doesn't feel right considering the intended design principles.
 The above compose file details my final attempt at setting an ENV VAR for `DD_TAGS`
 2. I added a redis stack to my docker swarm for this section.
 The agent that was